Mount Kilimanjaro - Machame Route - Tanzania

 Kilimanjaro translates to “mountain of the springs” and its unique position just below the equator offers an opportunity to experience five different habitats from bottom to top, which makes an ascent of the mountain undeniably special.
 In a matter of days you’ll climb Kilimanjaro from the equator to what feels like the Arctic, moving through grasslands, tropical rainforest, alpine meadows, moorlands and desert uplands to snow and ice.

-The Machame Route is a camping trip for an average group size of 10 (up to a maximum of 25) using quality North Face mountain tents, and qualified local guides who work with us full time, porters who carry the bags and equipment, and cooks who provide fresh, tasty food every day.
+The Machame Route is a camping trip for an average group size of 8 (we can take up to a maximum of 25 people but this is usually only for organised private groups; most team sizes are 6 - 8 people) using quality mountain tents, and qualified local guides who work with us full time, porters who carry the bags and equipment, and cooks who provide fresh, tasty food every day.
 The ratio of guide:climber is 1:4.

 From the start you will have experienced people to talk to in the office, who have all climbed Kilimanjaro before and can give an honest appraisal of the climb.
 This personal service extends to Tanzania where our manager Castro Kapela will give a team briefing and be on hand all the time.
 He will introduce you to the guides who all speak good English and understand that this is more than a holiday, it is a personal dream to summit the roof of Africa.

-We offer private climbs at no extra cost and will work with groups or individuals to create the perfect tailormade holiday.
+We offer private climbs at no extra cost (min 4 people but we can organise for smaller groups for a supplemental charge) and will work with groups or individuals to create the perfect tailormade holiday.

 We are passionate about responsible tourism and every aspect of your trip, from transport and accommodation to staff policies, and how we behave on the climb will reflect this.
 Adventure Alternative was winner of the Responsible Tourism Award in 2009 in the Best Personal Contribution category.